 On a more practical side, unconditional love is the bond we associate with close family members.
 It makes love a divine substance, which you demonstrate with acts of kindness.
 We can also love someone unconditionally, even if we do not receive it in return.
 This is the kind of deep attachment people have for the environment.
 It is natural to feel powerful emotions for that which supports life.

-Unconditional love is just It is one of the different kinds of love tropes which is misused by organized religion.
+Unconditional love is just one of the different kinds of love tropes that are misused by organized religion.
 It is not the only one.